Creepy Video Shows ‘Normal’ Looking Dayton Shooter Connor Betts In Bar Less Than Hour Before He Opened Fire

 — KTLA 5 Morning News (@KTLAMorningNews) August 7, 2019

 The security video, viewable below on this page, shows Betts separating from his sister and Beard — who were not said to be romantically involved — and leaving Blind Bob’s bar about 45 minutes prior to when he reappeared armed with what police say was a modified AR-15 semi-automatic pistol.
 Betts had apparently customized the weapon to take a drum magazine holding 100 rounds of deadly ammunition, according to a USA Today report.
-Because the weapon is classified as a handgun, it is not subject to laws that restrict short-barreled rifles — though the addition of a “pistol brace” easily extends the gun to be used as a rifle.
+Because the weapon is classified as a handgun, it is not subject to laws that restrict short-barreled rifles even though the addition of a “pistol brace” easily extends the gun to be used as a rifle.

 Watch the video of Betts in Blind Bob’s bar, courtesy of CNN, below.

-In the video, Betts is not wearing the armored vest or black mask that police say he donned before carrying out the mass shooting.
+In the video, Betts is not wearing the armored vest or black mask that police say he wore before carrying out the mass shooting.
 Where he kept the weapon, ammunition magazines, and body armor remains unclear.
 Authorities believe that Betts, Megan Betts, and Beard arrived in the Oregon District in one vehicle, but they also say they have no evidence to indicate that either Beard or Megan Betts knew that Betts brought the weapon or the body armor with him, according to a Daily Mail report.